-WHO: Africa could be next COVID-19 epicentre
+WHO: Africa could be the next COVID-19 epicenter

 WHO stated that Africa does not have enough ventilators to deal with the pandemic and there was a sharp rise in cases in the past weeks.

-”There have been almost 1,000 deaths and more than 18,000 infections across Africa so far, although these rates are far lower than those seen in parts of Europe and the US but the virus appears to be spreading away from African capitals,” WHO added.
+”There have been almost 1,000 deaths and more than 18,000 infections across Africa so far, although these rates are far lower than those seen in parts of Europe and the US the virus appears to be spreading away from African capitals,” WHO added.

-Dr Matshidiso Moeti, WHO’s Africa Director, said that the organization had witnessed the virus spreading from capital cities to “the hinterland,” in South Africa, Nigeria, Ivory Coast, Cameroon and Ghana.
+Dr. Matshidiso Moeti, WHO’s Africa Director, said that the organization had witnessed the virus spreading from capital cities to “the hinterland,” in South Africa, Nigeria, Ivory Coast, Cameroon, and Ghana.

 She said they were focusing on prevention rather than treating the virus because African countries don’t have the capacity to treat many Coronavirus patients.

-He said, “We want to minimize the proportion of people who get to the point of needing critical care in an ICU, because we know that these types of facilities are not adequate by any means in the majority of African countries.”
+He said, “We want to minimize the proportion of people who get to the point of needing critical care in an ICU because we know that these types of facilities are not adequate by any means in the majority of African countries.”

 “I have to say the issue of ventilators is one of the biggest challenges that the countries are facing.